 Source: Inside EVs – All-Electric Car Energy Consumption (EPA) Compared – May 2019

 So yes, modern electric cars need frequent charging.
-One of the primary tasks of EV journey planner software is to point out charging options along a route.
+One of the primary tasks of electric car trip planner is to point out charging options along a route.
 But smart range planners have way more to offer.
-EV navigation system development should consider all the needs of EV drivers.
-These include:
+To meet the needs of people driving EV, car trip planner development should consider the following:

 - Route planning.
 The longer the route, the more explicitly it should be planned.
 Availability of charging stations is the first criteria to consider in this case.

 - Range confidence.
 Software can fight electric car range anxiety by proving that traveling by EV can be safe, predictable, and take no longer than traveling with a conventional vehicle.